sswam/allemande/doc/intro.md

 - **Soli**: A gentle spirit with a love for nature and intriguing stories to share
 - **Kai**: Enthusiastic about nature, Kai is a young man with bright blue eyes and a love for exploring
 - **Eira**: A free-spirited adventurer passionate about storytelling and discovery, Eira is known for her engaging communication style
+- **Nalani**: A vivacious, witty African/European woman and mother, with curly black hair.

 ### Specialists
 - **Pixi**: Crafts detailed AI art prompts, ensuring high-quality image generation